nvieco26/nvieco26/README.md

 # nico's readme
 this is the readme for my school account i guess. i'm in 9th grade and i'm from Washington, DC
+![screenshot] [washingtonmonument.png]

 <!--